 Spindle: A decorative fixture which serves to enclose the balustrade to make it safe.
 Available in a range contemporary and traditional styles in a range of hardwoods, painted finishes and forged steel.

 Glass Panel / Glass Spindle: Abbott-Wade use 10mm toughened glass as standard in a range of styles including clear, Optiwhite, bronzed, sandblasted and grey.
 They can be embedded (set into the rails) or fixed using glass clamps.

 Open & Closed Tread: This refers the the space between each tread.
-Most stairs are closed tread which means there is a riser which seals the space between each tread.
-Open tread stairs have a space which increases light and airflow between them.
+Most staircases have closed treads which means there is a riser which seals the space between each tread.
+An open staircase has a space which increases light and airflow between them.
 New open tread staircases must incorporate downstands (also known as upstands) underneath the treads to comply with current UK building regulations.
 Downstands reduce the opening between the treads to reduce the risk of young children or limbs being caught between or passing through the gap between the treads.
-Customers preferring for an open tread staircase usually do so based on their desire to keep the area feeling as open as possible by allowing plenty light to pass through the stairway.
+Customers preferring for an open staircase usually do so based on their desire to keep the area feeling as open as possible by allowing plenty of light to pass through the stairway.
 Customers can opt for oak downstands to match their installation or glass downstands a stylish and near-invisible alternative.

 Quarter Landing: A quarter landing is a flat platform midway up the staircase which allows the stairs to undergo a quarter (90°) turn and one or more quarter landings may be required.

 Half Landing: A half landing is a flat platform midway up the staircase which allows the stairs to undergo a half (180°) turn and one or more half landings may be required.